Constitution of the Campus Faculty Association

 ARTICLE VI: GENERAL RESPONSIBILITIES OF STANDING COMMITTEES

-B. Equal Opportunity: To respond to campus incidences of inequity or hostility based on race, gender, sexuality, disability, or other categories of identity, particularly as they affect the campus’s faculty members.
+- Equal Opportunity Committee: To respond to campus incidences of inequity or hostility based on race, gender, sexuality, disability, or other categories of identity, particularly as they affect the campus’s faculty members.
 To monitor and review campus policies for their effects on equity and fairness, especially as they affect faculty members.
 To advocate for greater equity and more effective recruitment and retention of diverse faculty.

 ARTICLE VII: MEETINGS